BeheraAnirudh/Gate-Level-CAD-Tool-Design-Using-TCL-TK/README.md

 5. 1 bit Model GUI
 6. Leaf Nodes GUI

-# TCL/TK IDE is required for exicution.
+# TCL/TK IDE is required for execution.

 After installing IDE we can use dedicated Tclsh or Command Window or Power Shell in Windows system.